David F. Levi: Other service

 He was the first president and a founder of the Milton L. Schwartz American Inn of Court, now the Schwartz-Levi American Inn of Court, at the King Hall School of Law, University of California at Davis, and has served as Chair of the Ninth Circuit's Task Force on Race, Religious and Ethnic Fairness and as the President of the Ninth Circuit District Judges Association.

 In 2005, Levi was elected to the Council of the American Law Institute (ALI) and currently is serving as its president.
-A member of the ALI since 1991, Judge Levi was an Adviser to its Federal Judicial Code Revision Project and an Adviser to the Institute's new Principles of the Law of Aggregate Litigation.
+A member of the ALI since 1991, Judge Levi was an Adviser to its Federal Judicial Code Revision Project and an Adviser to the institute's new Principles of the Law of Aggregate Litigation.
 He was elected a fellow of the American Academy of Arts and Sciences in 2007.

 When Levi stepped down as dean of Duke Law School on June 30, 2018, he became the inaugural director of the school's Carl and Susan Bolch Judicial Institute founded that year with the mission of "advancing the importance of rule-of-law principles and a fair and independent judiciary and raising public awareness during lapses or failures in the rule of law."
+Levi retired from the Institute on June 30, 2022, and was named the director emeritus of the Bolch Judicial Institute and the James B. Duke and Benjamin N. Duke Dean Emeritus of Law of Duke University.
+In 2026, he was awarded the Bolch Prize for the Rule of Law by the Bolch Judicial Institute in recognition of his judicial and academic service.

 He is co-author of Federal Trial Objections (James 2002).
 He is on the Rehnquist Center's National Board of Advisers.